 Don’t think of the huge deforestation and logging issues in Borneo for a moment.
 You are going backpacking, after all.
 Borneo landmass is still covered in jungle up to 80%, so a backpacking trip to Borneo is all about nature, jungle, wildlife and… did I say nature?

-If you are planning on visiting deep jungles such as the amazing Danum Valley Conservation Area, come prepared with, at a minimum, good hiking shoes, insect repellent, hiking socks, long pants and long sleeves — do you know what a tiger leech is?
+If you are planning on visiting deep jungles such as the amazing Danum Valley Conservation Area, come prepared with, at a minimum, good hiking shoes (or even better, their Malaysian ultra-cheap variety Adidas kampung), insect repellent, hiking socks, long pants and long sleeves — do you know what a tiger leech is?
 Hide your skin please — and a very good sun hat to protect yourself from the unforgiving sun.
+And don’t forget that Borneo also has some pretty amazing beaches where nature, as expected, wins over development.

 Borneo is a Rich Tapestry of Ethnic Diversity